docpad/docpad-plugin-ghpages/README.md

 ## Usage
 Run `docpad deploy-ghpages` to deploy the contents of your out directory directly to your repo's `gh-pages` branch.
 No configuration or setup required.

-If you're usig custom domains, place your `CNAME` file at `src/files/CNAME` so it gets copied over to `out/CNAME` upon generation and consequently to the root of the `gh-pages` branch upon deployment.
+If you're using custom domains, place your `CNAME` file at `src/files/CNAME` so it gets copied over to `out/CNAME` upon generation and consequently to the root of the `gh-pages` branch upon deployment.

 ## Debugging